I do not have any experience. Can I join?

 Being responsible music educators, we pride ourselves on bringing out the best in every student.
 It is unlikely for anyone to unplug the true potential in a single trial lesson, and hence you should not be writing yourself off after one session either.

 Group Classes vs. Individual Classes

-For participants without any musical experiences, we usually recommend taking up group classes instead of individual (private 1-to-1), because the course fees are more competitive and popularly-priced.
+For participants without any musical experiences, we usually recommend taking up group classes instead of individual (private 1-to-1), because the course fees are more accessibly priced.
 At the same time, you get to mingle and observe how other participants learn, which improves the efficacy of learning.

 Individual classes are primarily intended for participants who: